ppy/osu/README.md

 Build and run

-- Using Visual Studio 2017, Rider or Visual Studio Code (configurations are included.
-No exe file will be generated, simply "dotnet restore" in osu folder then "dotnet run" in osu.desktop folder)
+- Using Visual Studio 2017, Rider or Visual Studio Code (configurations are included).
+No exe file will be generated, simply "dotnet run" in osu.desktop folder.
 - From command line using `dotnet run --project osu.Desktop`.
 When building for non-development purposes, add `-c Release` to gain higher performance.
 - To run with code analysis, instead use `powershell ./build.ps1` or `build.sh`.
 This is currently only supported under windows due to [resharper cli shortcomings](https://youtrack.jetbrains.com/issue/RSRP-410004).
 Alternative, you can install resharper or use rider to get inline support in your IDE of choice.